nijiehaha/flutter_image_crop/README.md

 A simple and easy way to crop image on flutter.

-I will make it become plugin soon.
+flutter_image_crop Plugin will be created soon.

-before that, if this demo is helpful to you,
+Hopefully, your star is warmly welcome if this demo is beneficial to you ❤️.

-Please comes leave your stars ❤️